“I was born in Vancouver in 1946.

 Discussions of social justice, economics, class structure, culture and values were frequent in the house.

 My childhood house was on Norland Avenue in Burnaby, semi rural at the time, fields overgrown with bushes and trees running all the way down to Still Creek which was still running at that time and still alive.
 I caught frogs in the ditches that ran parallel to the fields and into the creek.
 My friend and I found a raft once and drifted down Still Creek and found crayfish.
-I had a flock of chickens, each of whom had a name and they laid eggs.
+I had a brood of chickens, each of whom had a name and they laid eggs.
 Industry moved into Burnaby and we moved to Kerrisdale.
 Today there is no sign of the creek, the ditches, the frogs, the fields, the trees, where we played; it has been completely obliterated and paved over.”

 After receiving her Bachelor of Arts degree in Philosophy and Anthropology in 1967 from the University of British Columbia, Karen Jamieson attended Simon Fraser University to pursue a teaching degree where she discovered dance with Iris Garland and other New York City artists.
 From the first moment of experiencing dance, Karen knew this is what she was meant to do with her life.